henrybit/OpenMemory/IDE/README.md

 - Works with GitHub Copilot, Cursor, Claude, Windsurf, Codex, and any MCP-compatible AI
 - Auto-configures all AI tools on first run with zero manual setup
 - Tracks every file edit, save, and open automatically
+- **NEW**: Manually add code selections to memory with a single click
 - Compresses memories to reduce tokens by 30-70%
 - Query responses under 80ms with smart caching
 - Real-time token savings and compression metrics